BHP Workflow

 PVT

 Define the PVT object for any reservoir fluid.
-The PVT object is created via the PVT service, which extracts PVT data from any STR document.
+The PVT object is created via the PVT service, which extracts PVT data from any KAPPA-Workstation STR document.
+The PVT object can also be created from PVT files (e.g., .ebo, .kbo) using the KAPPA-Automate SDK.
 For gas lift cases, a separate PVT object must also be defined for the injected gas.

 Pressures gauges

 At least one pressure gauge must be provided, either Casing Head Pressure (CHP) or Tubing Head Pressure (THP).
-For time-dependent completions, where the flow path changes from casing to tubing, both CHP and THP are required.
+For time-dependent completions where the flow path changes from casing to tubing, both CHP and THP are required.
+Downhole pressure gauges are also supported as inputs for the BHP workflow.

 Rates gauges